Discover Program 2026 Overview and Application

 1. Step 1: Apply

-The application closes at 11:59pm CST on January 4th, 2025.
-The form will remain open until midway through the program, but those who apply after January 4 will only be considered for the waitlist.
+Applications have NOT opened yet, but they will likely be due the first week of Winter Quarter.
+The form will remain open until midway through the program, but those who apply after January 3 will only be considered for the waitlist.

 The application will provide an opportunity to submit your work from the fall workshop series to demonstrate technical competency.